 Treatment of venous ulcers is an important, yet often overlooked, part of comprehensive vascular care.
 In this Q&A, Raghu Kolluri, MD, updates clinicians on the patient burden, the challenges of working in a fragmented care structure, and on recently approved therapies and upcoming trial results.
 Dr. Kolluri is a vascular medicine specialist at OhioHealth Heart and Vascular in Columbus, Ohio, and he is also the President-Elect of the Society for Vascular Medicine.
-His presentation on venous ulcers takes place on Wednesday, February 7th at the International Symposium on Endovascular Therapy in Hollywood, Florida.
+He presented on venous ulcers on Wednesday, February 7th at the International Symposium on Endovascular Therapy in Hollywood, Florida.

 Tell me about why you have been interested in the treatment of venous ulcers.